1. Decide how badly you want it

 16. Surround yourself with relationships that matter, not just big networks

 My advisory board and peers are world class entrepreneurs and business people.
-They make decisions.
-They control outcomes.
-They have knowledge I do not have and willingly share it with me, as I do with them when I know something they don’t know.
+Firstly, they make decisions.
+Additionally, they control outcomes.
+Finally, they have knowledge I do not have and willingly share it with me, as I do with them when I know something they don’t know.

 17. Think a decade ahead of where you are now